Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

  ┗ 📜requirements.txt
 ```

-## Define a Unit: A unit in this project shall be a library
+## Define a Unit: A unit in this project shall be a monorepo member of the source directory

 ## Quality

 This repository is a collection of libraries for The Tanglenomicon project.
-This requires a high
+The primary quality goal
-level of quality, with the primary design goal of libraries never failing in an undetectable way.
+of libraries is to never fail in an undetectable way.

 ### Unit testing

 Every unit is expected to have a unit test suite.
 Unit test suites are expected to flex every public
-interface of their unit.
+interface of that unit.
 Code coverage is optional but encouraged.

 ### Integration testing

-Integration tests are expected for every bundled "runner".
+Integration testing is not expected.

 ## Requirements